ThePoShWolf/Sessions/2022-04-12 - Chicago PS UG - Runway/README.md

 ### What is Runway?

-Runway is a service orchestration and automation platform.
-At its core, it runs arbitrary code (scripts, executables, etc) on endpoints.
+Runway is an automation platform.
+At its core, it orchestrates arbitrary code (scripts, executables, etc) on endpoints providing a workflow engine, connectivity, and management.

 Marketing description: Automation Fabric for Hybrid Cloud Networks.